 Whenever we translocate game, Manu comes along to both monitor, care and feed the animals.
 Over the years Manu has developed from a shy village boy to a “globe trotter” with extensive travel experience by truck, ship and air to South Africa, Angola and the DRC.
 Even though Manu enjoys working with all the species, his favourite is the mighty elephant!

 Until now Romario mostly worked with antelope species, but his experience with bigger animals such as elephants is on the increase.
 He has travelled to and worked in Angola, the DRC and South Africa.
-He finds his work with wild animals is very interesting and enjoys the steep learning curve.
-His favourite animal is the oryx.
+He finds his work with wild animals very interesting and enjoys the steep learning curve.
+His favourite animal to work with is Namibia's iconic symbol; the oryx.
 Besides game capture, he does a lot of work on the farm as well.